ankiano/resource-naming-guide/docs/source/index.rst

 | Resources, such as `files`, `servers`, `tables`, `fields`, `events` in web analytics, `documents`, `business concepts`, `terms`, `metrics`, etc  - represent elements or objects used in information systems or software for storing, processing, transmitting, or presenting data.
 | Resources need names so that we can find, describe, reuse, refer to, or link to them, record who owns them, and interact with them in other ways.
 | But naming is not just a matter of assigning a sequence of characters.
-| In many domains, names assigned to resources also depend on or are limited by rules, industry practice, or technological considerations.
+| In various fields, the names given to resources are influenced by rules, industry norms, or technological factors.
 | We will discuss some naming issues and principles that help us name things in useful ways.

 Why is this so important?

-| Naming can be related to our understanding of the essence of things, and this is evident when we use names that best describe or capture the key aspects of the subject.
+| Naming can be related to our understanding of the essence of things.
+This becomes clear when we use names that accurately describe or capture the main aspects of a subject.
 | This can help not only in precise identification but also in creating a deeper awareness of relationships and interactions in the studied subject area.

 .. note::